Juba: Demography

 In 2005, Juba's population was 163,442.
 Based on analysis of aerial photos, the best estimate of several donors working in Juba calculated the 2006 population at approximately 250,000.
 The 5th Sudan Population and Housing Census took place in April/May 2008, stating the population of Juba County to be 372,413 (the majority residing in Juba City, which dominates the county), but the results were rejected by the Autonomous Government of Southern Sudan.
 Juba is developing very rapidly due to oil money and the Chinese coming for work and development.
 In 2011, the population of the city of Juba is estimated at 372,410, but may potentially be more.
 As of 2013, the city's population was growing at a rate of 4.23%.
+The Juba City Council's CEO, Martin Simon Wani, has claimed the population exceeds one million with up to a million more living in surrounding suburbs.
+Suburbs adjacent to Juba have become increasingly dense as people from the countryside move into the city for economic opportunities.

 Economy

 Juba has been described as undergoing an economic boom, especially in the past five years and since independence.
 The prospect of an economic boom has brought thousands of merchants to Juba, mostly from northern Sudan and from East Africa.
 As of October 2010, several regional and international businesses have established a presence in Juba.
-The Commercial Bank of Ethiopia and the Kenyan banking conglomerate Kenya Commercial Bank has its South Sudanese headquarters in the city and a branch network of eleven (11) branches throughout South Sudan.
+The Commercial Bank of Ethiopia and the Kenyan banking conglomerate Kenya Commercial Bank has its South Sudanese headquarters in the city and a branch network of eleven branches throughout South Sudan.
 The three indigenous South Sudanese commercial banks namely; Buffalo Commercial Bank, Ivory Bank and Nile Commercial Bank, all maintain their headquarters in Juba.
 Equity Bank, another regional finance services provider also has a branch in Juba.
 National Insurance Corporation (NIC), the leading Ugandan insurance services provider, maintains an office in the city.
-Despite recent economic difficulties brought about by the December 15th 2013 civil war, Juba has continued to grow and construction is still booming.
+Despite recent economic difficulties brought about by the 15 December 2013 civil war, Juba has continued to grow and construction is still booming.
 This is probably due to the high demand for affordable housing and hotel accommodations.
 Research from the Overseas Development Institute found that markets in Juba are transient, as many traders only come to make a quick profit and so do not invest in storage facilities or shops.

+Roads

+Juba has major roads that go to major towns in South Sudan, such roads include the Juba-Nimule road and the Aggrey Jaden Road. as others are seen in the table below;

+Food

+A variety of foods are eaten in Juba including: